sylvainbx/rust-book-fr/FRENCH/src/ch20-02-multithreaded.md

 #### Valider le nombre de tâches envoyé à `new`

 <!--
-We’ll continue to get warnings because we aren’t doing anything with the parameters to `new` and `execute`.
+We aren’t doing anything with the parameters to `new` and `execute`.
 Let’s implement the bodies of these functions with the behavior we want.
 To start, let’s think about `new`.
 Earlier we chose an unsigned type for the `size` parameter, because a pool with a negative number of threads makes no sense.
 However, a pool with zero threads also makes no sense, yet zero is a perfectly valid `usize`.
 We’ll add code to check that `size` is greater than zero before we return a `ThreadPool` instance and have the program panic if it receives a zero by using the `assert!` macro, as shown in Listing 20-13.
 -->

-Nous continuons à obtenir des avertissements car nous ne faisons rien avec les paramètres `new` et `executer`.
+Nous ne faisons rien avec les paramètres `new` et `executer`.
 Implémentons le corps de ces fonctions avec le comportement que nous souhaitons.
 Pour commencer, réfléchissons à `new`.
 Précédemment, nous avions choisi un type sans signe pour le paramètre `taille`, car un groupe avec un nombre négatif de tâches n'a pas de sens.
 Cependant, un groupe avec aucune tâche n'a pas non plus de sens, alors que zéro est une valeur parfaitement valide pour `usize`.
 Nous allons ajouter du code pour vérifier que `taille` est plus grand que zéro avant de retourner une instance de `GroupeTaille` et faire en sorte que le programme panique s'il reçoit un zéro, en utilisant la macro `assert!` comme dans l'encart 20-13.

 <!--
 <span class="filename">Filename: src/lib.rs</span>